Roland Barthes: Semiotics and myth

+Mythologies is a seminal work that consists of a collection of essays originally published as magazine articles, in which he examines elements of French popular culture through the lens of semiotics.
+In this work, Barthes argues that cultural signs are not neutral but are deeply embedded in ideological structures that reinforce dominant social values.
+Drawing on concepts associated with Western Marxist thought—such as ideology, authenticity, and commodity fetishism—Barthes decodes everyday phenomena like the Citroën car, professional wrestling, magazine covers, and children’s toys.
+For example, he interprets the Citroën as a modern cathedral symbolizing the fetishization of consumer goods, and a magazine cover featuring a Black soldier saluting the French flag as a subtle reinforcement of colonial ideology.
+Through such analyses, Barthes illustrates how ordinary cultural products function as tools of ideological reproduction in modern society.

 In The Fashion System Barthes showed how this adulteration of signs could easily be translated into words.
 In this work he explained how in the fashion world any word could be loaded with idealistic bourgeois emphasis.
 Thus, if popular fashion says that a 'blouse' is ideal for a certain situation or ensemble, this idea is immediately naturalized and accepted as truth, even though the actual sign could just as easily be interchangeable with 'skirt', 'vest' or any number of combinations.
-In the end Barthes's Mythologies became absorbed into bourgeois culture, as he found many third parties asking him to comment on a certain cultural phenomenon, being interested in his control over his readership.
+In the end Barthes's Mythologies became absorbed into bourgeois culture, as he found third parties asking him to comment on a certain cultural phenomenon, being interested in his control over his readership.
 This turn of events caused him to question the overall utility of demystifying culture for the masses, thinking it might be a fruitless attempt, and drove him deeper in his search for individualistic meaning in art.